bedapub/metadata-registration-api/README.rst

 Metadata Registration API
 =========================
-A flask microservice which provides an API to access all objects for the Study Registration Tool prototype.
+A flask microservice to register and manage Study metadata via an API.

 Documentation
 -------------
-Sphinx documentation is available in `/docs`.
-Change into `/docs` and call :bash:`make html` to create the documentation.
-The documentation includes a getting started section.
+Sphinx documentation is available in :ref:`./docs/source/index.rst` to directly access the documentation.

 Purpose
 -------